pax-soft/omnitool/README.md

 ## omnitool

-Collection of forks of curated libraries.
+A curated respository of algorithms and data structures.
+The libraries are included as forks of Rust codebases.

 Work in progress.